 Basic market research techniques will be used to optimize outreach materials and activities.
-Exposure to the outreach materials will be tracked and assessed on a periodic basis.
-Outreach planning and assessment will be aided by an outreach information system (OIS) featuring a geographic information system (GIS) component.
+Audience exposure to the outreach materials will be tracked and assessed on a periodic basis.
+Outreach planning and assessment will be aided by the ongoing development of the PCOR Partnership outreach information system (OIS) featuring a geographic information system (GIS) component.

 Table 1.
-Outreach Strategies and Products by Primary Intended Audience
+Primary Outreach Strategies by Key Audience